 Candidates who need a liver transplant are assigned a MELD or PELD score (Model for End-Stage Liver Disease or Pediatric End-Stage Liver Disease) that indicates how urgently they need the organ.
-A donor liver is offered first to the candidate who matches on the common matching criteria and has the highest MELD or PELD score.
+A donor liver is offered first to the candidate who matches the common matching criteria and has the highest MELD or PELD score.
 Location is also taken into consideration, but since the liver can function for a longer time (8-12 hours) outside of the body, it is able to travel farther than the heart and lungs.

 The Kidneys: 24-36 hours

 Kidney allocation is heavily influenced by waiting time or how long the recipient has been listed for transplant.
 Fortunately, there is a bridge treatment for many in end-stage renal disease, called dialysis, which allows candidates to survive while awaiting a transplant.
 In addition, blood type, other biological factors, as well as the body size of the donor and recipient are always key factors.
 Medical urgency and location are also factors but less so than other organs, as the kidney can remain viable outside the body for 24-36 hours under the proper conditions.

 The Waiting List Ensures Organs are Allocated within Constricted Time Frames